X07 (x07lang)

 - Canonical representations so the same intent produces the same program shape.

-- LLM-oriented diagnostics with stable error codes and machine-applicable fixes.
+- Machine-readable diagnostics with stable error codes, did-you-mean suggestions, and machine-applicable fixes.

 - World-based capability modeling so side effects stay explicit and reviewable.